 - Start a journal or try your hand at writing short fiction or poetry.
 Or start your own blog.

 - Learn a new craft or bring back an old one you’ve not had time to work on.

-- Read – take advantage of your free time to read a new series of fiction or catch on one you’re behind on.
+- Read – take advantage of your free time to read a new series of fiction or catch on to the one you’re behind on.
 Reading helps get your mind to stop focusing on problems for awhile.